-This article provides you with a downloadable trading journal example.
+This article provides you with a free downloadable trading journal example.
 A trading journal (or trading log) is a great tool for any aspiring trader.
 We recommend writing down all your trades in a database after each trading day.

 Invest in preparedness, not in prediction.

 Being prepared is one of the most important factors in succeeding whether you are an investor or a trader.
 Having a trading journal is an absolute must, but we are pretty confident in saying very few traders keep one.
 Thus, to succeed in short-term trading, which very much is a zero-sum game, you gain an advantage over your competitors just by having a trading journal!

 First, let’s define what a trading journal is:

 What is a trading journal?

 A trading journal is a log (normally a spreadsheet) that you use to record your trades.
 Let’s call it a database of all your trades.
 You can later reflect upon earlier trades and thus evaluate yourself.
 It’s a fantastic tool to create a good feedback loop – a prerequisite for successful trading.
 Feedback is the most important thing in improvement!